 As you decide that this probably won't work, a heavy pot falls down from the ceiling and hits you on the head, adding injury to the already unpleasant cocktail of insult and injury that has been your quest so far.
 You decide that as philosophically valid as this passive approach is, it's probably time for some actual action.

-It doesn't actually matter, because the game has very little to do with the books.
+None of that actually matters, however, because this 1991 videogame spin-off has very little to do with the books.
 Sorry for wasting your time there.
-Its full title is Mirror Of Death, and it's an arcade platformer instead of something good.
+Its full title is Mirror of Death, and it's an arcade platformer instead of something good.

 Despite your best intentions, you find yourself whisked away to a mysterious land known only as 63.
 It is dark here.
 You are eaten by a grue.
 If it helps, your smart arse gives it indigestion.

 You hold up the Dark Shard.
 "You cheating shit!" spits your mirror image.
 "I'm your evil counterpart, and even I'm disgusted by this flagrancy!
-I bet you've been using the Back button to!"
+I bet you've been using the Back button too!"

 "Sorry," you mumble.